-You may have noticed that in February 2020, PEFC published the latest versions of the PEFC Chain of Custody (ST 2002) and PEFC Trademarks (ST 2001) standards.
+In February 2020 PEFC published the latest versions of the PEFC Chain of Custody (ST 2002) and PEFC Trademarks (ST 2001) standards.
 But what does this mean for you as a PEFC chain of custody certified company?

-The date you need to remember is 14 February 2022.
+The date you need to remember is 14 August 2022.
 Until this date, your audits (both annual and recertification) can continue to be done against the 2013 standard.
 However, your next audit after this date will need to be against the requirements in the 2020 standard.
-All PEFC chain of custody certified companies should be certified against the 2020 standard by 14 February 2023.

 In order to be certified against the 2020 version of the standards, you will need to adapt your chain of custody management system and procedures to the revised requirements.
 You can see a summary of the main changes below:

 Once your management procedures are in line with the 2020 requirements, you should contact your certification body (or choose a new certification body) and inform them that your next audit will be against the 2020 Chain of Custody standard.